 The judicial power sees to respect for the rights and freedoms defined by this Constitution.

 The judge is only obedient to the law.
-Within the framework [cadre] of his mission, he is protected against any form of pressure of [such] nature [as] to be prejudicial to [nuire] his free arbitration.
+Within the framework of his mission, he is protected against any form of pressure of such nature as to be prejudicial to his free arbitration.

-The presiding magistrates [magistrats du siège] are not removable.
+The presiding magistrates are not removable.